Get startedSign in

 • You'll need to create a postgres db for state storage, and have a jdbc connection string for it ready of the form: postgres://<user>:<password>@<host>:5432/<db>

-• You'll need to have your network setup in place so that all clusters you want to deploy to can make outbound network connections to the ingress you configure for plural CD.
+• You'll need to have your network setup in place so that all clusters you want to deploy to can make outbound network connections to the ingress you configure for plural CD, in general this means setting up:

 Bootstrapping